federicoInserra/SHIF/README.md

 # Justification

 In the ever-evolving landscape of financial portfolio management,investors grapple with the challenge of navigating complex market dynamics and responding effectively to liquidity events highlighted in the news.
-Existing systems often lack the capability to harness the power of a robust decision support system presents.
+Existing systems often lack the capability to harness the power of a robust decision support system.

 Therefore, there is a pressing need for a comprehensive financial solution that seamlessly integrates advanced natural language processing capabilities.
-Such a system would empower investors to make informed decisions by efficiently invoking and extracting pertinent data from interconnected subsystems leveraging MongoDB Developer Data Platfor all in one solution.
+Such a system would empower investors to make informed decisions by efficiently invoking and extracting pertinent data from interconnected subsystems leveraging MongoDB Developer Data Platform all in one solution.

 By addressing this need, the proposed solution aims to enhance portfolio management strategies and enable proactive responses to liquidity events, ultimately fostering greater financial resilience and success in the investment landscape.